Government Degree College, Sopore: Academic Scope and Curriculum Expansion

+To meet the evolving needs of the job market and support both employment and entrepreneurship, the college is integrating “add-on” certificate courses into its academic framework.
+These market-aligned, career-oriented trainings aim to broaden students’ skill sets and improve their professional competitiveness.

 Noted archaeological find

 In 1990 a group of geology students studied soil strata with Dr. A.M.
 Dur and M.S.
 Lone and happened upon exposed elephant tusk in the village of Galandar in the Pulwama district.
 Further excavation resulting in the find of an additional elephant tusk, skull and other fossils and remains which were examined by Dr. Mohammad Ismail Bhat at Kashmir University.
 Stone tools found in the area and the presence of percussion marks on the elephant skull indicate that the elephant was killed by humans with primitive tools.
 The remains are considered to be at least 50,000 years old and may be as much as 10 million years old.
 The remains are the first clear evidence that there may have been human in South Asia during the Paleolithic age.